affinda/affinda-python/docs/sync_operations.md

 **Arguments**:

-supported value for this parameter is "hr-xml".
-Default value is None.
-:keyword callable cls: A custom type or function that will be passed the direct response
 - `identifier` (`str`): Document identifier.
 - `format` (`str`): Set this to "hr-xml" to get the response in HR-XML format.
-Currently the only
+Currently the only supported value for this parameter is "hr-xml".
+Default value is None.
+- `cls` (`callable`): A custom type or function that will be passed the direct response

+**Raises**:

+- `None`: ~azure.core.exceptions.HttpResponseError

 **Returns**: